Did You Know?

 The Congressional Northwest Ordinance provided a method for admitting new states to the Union.
 Those willing to create a homestead on the wilderness beyond Ohio’s permanent settlements were granted 100 acres of land.
 To prove their intentions of permanency, settlers were required to plant 50 apple trees on their homestead.
 So in addition to being a fervent Swedenborgian missionary, Johnny’s other lifelong mission was to supply apple tree saplings to pioneers in search of a new life in the midwestern United States.

-Learning the trade today referred to as horticulture, Johnny spent much of his adult life traveling, planting, and tending to his apple orchards and nurseries located in Ashland, Richland, Holmes, Crawford, Wyandot, Wayne, Knox, Licking, Jefferson, Washington, and Champaign counties of Ohio.
+Learning the trade today referred to as horticulture, Johnny spent much of his adult life traveling, planting, and tending to his apple orchards and nurseries located counties throughout Ohio, including: Richland, Ashland, Crawford, Auglaise, Butler, Champaign, Clark, Defiance, Delaware, Hancock, Holmes, Huron, Jefferson, Knox, Licking, Muskingum, Washington, Wayne, and Wyandot.

-Crawford County was just one of many “frontier areas” where Johnny helped settlers establish new roots.
+Crawford County was just one of the many “frontier areas” where Johnny helped settlers establish new roots.

-It’s speculated Johnny was sighted in Bucyrus during these later years because it was the location of a Federal Land Office from 1832-1842.
+It’s speculated Johnny was sighted in Bucyrus (and the general vicinity of Crawford County) because Bucyrus was the location of a Federal Land Office from 1832-1842.

 Judging by his tattered appearance, many people thought Johnny was ignorant and poor, neither of which were true.
 In actuality, he was a complex character–a peculiar combination of spiritualist, environmentalist, and shrewd businessman.